 Another contiguous coal seam, Western Kentucky No.11 (WK No.11) was discovered at Poplar Grove, just above the WK No.9 coal seam in October 2016.
 The new seam again transformed the economics of the Poplar Grove Mine by increasing the amount of available resources.

 According to the expanded bankable feasibility study released in March 2017, Poplar Grove is estimated to contain total proven and probable resources of 135.7Mt.

 Mining and processing at the high-quality coal mine

 Room-and-pillar mining method is proposed to mine the deposit.
-Access to the mine will be created by a combination of box cut and drift methods due to the shallow depth of the coal seam.
+Access to the mine will be created by a combination of box-cut and drift methods due to the shallow depth of the coal seam.

-Coal will be mined from two continuous miner super-section units, each featuring two continuous miners, two roof-bolting machines, and four battery haulers.
+Coal will be mined from three continuous miner super-section units, each featuring two continuous miners, two roof-bolting machines, and four battery haulers.
 Other support equipment includes scoops, supply cars, battery or diesel-powered rubber-tired equipment, and rail-rubber cars.

 Infrastructure at Buck Creek No.2 Mine

 A driveable ramp will be constructed for conveyor belt operations and transporting supplies and equipment to the mine's operating areas.
 The main conveyor will transfer raw coal into a stockpile, while rubber-tired supply cars will carry supplies and other equipment to the operating areas of the mine.

 Power to the mine will be supplied from a 69kV transmission line, which will be constructed approximately three miles away from the project site.
 Another main surface substation is also planned along with internal distribution lines to supply power to the mine, processing plant and surface facilities.